c-sp/age/README.md

 Some Gameboy games make use of fast changing graphics to create a blur effect.
 On current screens this results in noticable flicker.
 AGE can migitate the flicker by blending a configurable number of frames together.

-The following images show a scene from Nintendo's [The Legend of Zelda: Link’s Awakening DX](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Link's_Awakening).
+The following two images show a scene from Nintendo's [The Legend of Zelda: Link’s Awakening DX](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Link's_Awakening).
 Note that the black ball is supposed to depict a dog.

 | Flicker | No Flicker |
 |:-------:|:----------:|